Toothed whale: Vocalisations

-Dolphins are capable of making a broad range of sounds using nasal airsacs located just below the blowhole.
+Dolphins make a broad range of sounds using nasal airsacs located just below the blowhole.
 Roughly three categories of sounds can be identified: frequency modulated whistles, burst-pulsed sounds and clicks.
 Dolphins communicate with whistle-like sounds produced by vibrating connective tissue, similar to the way human vocal cords function, and through burst-pulsed sounds, though the nature and extent of that ability is not known.
 The clicks are directional and are for echolocation, often occurring in a short series called a click train.
 The click rate increases when approaching an object of interest.
 Dolphin echolocation clicks are amongst the loudest sounds made by marine animals.

 Bottlenose dolphins have been found to have signature whistles, a whistle that is unique to a specific individual.
 These whistles are used in order for dolphins to communicate with one another by identifying an individual.
 It can be seen as the dolphin equivalent of a name for humans.
 These signature whistles are developed during a dolphin's first year; it continues to maintain the same sound throughout its lifetime.
 An auditory experience influences the whistle development of each dolphin.
 Dolphins are able to communicate to one another by addressing another dolphin through mimicking their whistle.
 The signature whistle of a male bottlenose dolphin tends to be similar to that of his mother, while the signature whistle of a female bottlenose dolphin tends to be more identifying.
 Bottlenose dolphins have a strong memory when it comes to these signature whistles, as they are able to relate to a signature whistle of an individual they have not encountered for over twenty years.
 Research done on signature whistle usage by other dolphin species is relatively limited.
 The research on other species done so far has yielded varied outcomes and inconclusive results.

 Sperm whales can produce three specific vocalisations: creaks, codas, and slow clicks.
 A creak is a rapid series of high-frequency clicks that sounds somewhat like a creaky door hinge.
 It is typically used when homing in on prey.
 A coda is a short pattern of 3 to 20 clicks that is used in social situations to identify one another (like a signature whistle), but it is still unknown whether sperm whales possess individually specific coda repertoires or whether individuals make codas at different rates.
 Slow clicks are heard only in the presence of males (it is not certain whether females occasionally make them).
 Males make a lot of slow clicks in breeding grounds (74% of the time), both near the surface and at depth, which suggests they are primarily mating signals.
 Outside breeding grounds, slow clicks are rarely heard, and usually near the surface.